- You are here:

 The impact that Dr. Webb had on Curry College, as both an institution and as a community of people, and most importantly, on the lives of the countless individuals who have benefited from the Program for Advancement of Learning, is immeasurable.
 We gratefully remember and celebrate her life and her legacy.

-In late 2011, we were fortunate enough to spend an entire morning at home with Dr. Webb.
+In late 2011, the Curry Magazine team was fortunate enough to spend an entire morning at home with Dr. Webb.
 At age 95, Dr. Webb had not slowed down in professional endeavors and her enthusiasm for lifelong learning remained at an all-time high.
-After her "retirement" from Curry, she became executive director of the Webb International Center for Dyslexia and has served as a guest columnist for WickedLocal.com.
-In her 90's, she has been studying Hebrew and the Torah, as well as learning to play the piano and the guitar:
+After her "retirement" from Curry, she became executive director of the Webb International Center for Dyslexia and served as a guest columnist for WickedLocal.com.
+She had been studying Hebrew and the Torah, as well as learning to play the piano and the guitar:

 CM: How did you originally become interested in working with students with learning disabilities?